emmajanedrews/base-template/_posts/2018-04-27-should-you-wait-to-list-your-home.md

 The bottom line is that the market is really hot right now, so you want to take advantage of the fact that we’re in a sellers market. **Don’t wait to list.**

 If you have questions or need help buying or selling real estate, please don’t hesitate to reach out to me.
-I’d love to help you.<br>&nbsp;
+I’d love to help you.<br>